thanhbn/qdrant-loader/docs/developers/mcp-server/detect_document_conflicts_performance_analysis.md

 ### Rollout and safety

-- Ship with LLM disabled by default and strict budgets/caps.
+- Ship with LLM enabled by default, but strictly budgeted and gated (limited pairs, concurrency, and per-call timeout).
 - Add verbose logging behind a debug flag to avoid noisy logs in prod.
 - If problems persist, progressively tighten caps or disable tiers beyond primary.